 Here are some reasons to create a Windows App package for your desktop application:

 Streamlined deployment.
-Apps and games using the bridge have a great deployment experience that ensures users can confidently install and update.
+Apps and games that use the bridge have a great deployment experience.
+This experience ensures that users can confidently install an app and update it.
 If a user chooses to uninstall the app, it's removed completely with no trace left behind.
 This reduces time authoring setup experiences and keeping users up-to-date.

 Automatic updates and licensing.
 Your app can participate in the Windows Store's built-in licensing and automatic update facilities.
 Automatic update is a highly reliable and efficient mechanism, because only the changed parts of files are downloaded.

 Increased reach and simplified monetization.
-Choosing to distribute through the Windows Store gets you increased reach to millions of Windows 10 users, who can acquire apps, games and in-app purchases with local payment options.
+Choosing to distribute through the Windows Store expands your reach to millions of Windows 10 users, who can acquire apps, games and in-app purchases with local payment options.